 World Afro Day

 A movement towards positivity in the black and mixed-raced community with a focus on the Afro, World Afro Day is all about removing bias and making the Afro beautiful and accepted.
 Founded with inclusivity at its core, plsLONDON made the crucial decision to stock afro hair extensions from the get-go.

-According to founder Amiyah Gyemi, this important and impactful decision 'wasn't just based on being black-owned, but us noticing that other hair extension brands fail to cater to type 3A-4c (Afro) hair.
+According to Brand Manager Amiyah Gyemi, this important and impactful decision 'wasn't just based on being black-owned, but us noticing that other hair extension brands fail to cater to type 3A-4c (Afro) hair.
 As someone with type 4c hair and a user of afro clip-ins, with these, I feel that I am embracing my hair as I am not changing its natural state but only adding volume.'